YuAo/MetalLibraryArchive/README.md

 - There are 4 sections recorded in the file header:

-    - Functions list
+    - Function list

-    - Function constants list
+    - Public metadata

-    - Debug information list
+    - Private metadata

-    - Bitcode
+    - Bitcode modules

     Each section is recorded with an offset and a size.
 This means sections can be non-contiguous, which allows Apple to introduce new sections in between without breaking the compatibility.
-And Apple did that exactly for the "header extension" section - it lies between the function list and the function constants list.
+And Apple did that exactly for the "header extension" section - it lies between the function list and the public metadata section.

 - Most of the sections (except the bitcode section) resemble a "tag" based structure: